KDE/documentation-develop-kde-org/content/docs/extend/plasma/kwin/_index.md

 Now we need to know whenever a window got maximized.
 There are two approaches to achieve that: either connect to a signal emitted on the workspace object or to a signal of the client.
 As we need to track all Clients it is easier to just use the signal `clientMaximizeSet` on the workspace.
-This signal is emitted whenever the maximizationf state of a Client changes and passes the client and two boolean flags to the callback.
+This signal is emitted whenever the maximization state of a Client changes and passes the client and two boolean flags to the callback.
 The flags indicate whether the Client is maximized horizontally and/or vertically.
 If a client is maximized both horizontally and vertically it is considered as fully maximized.
 Let's try it: